 “Whenever you get a refund from the government, it’s unexpected and extremely pleasant,” he said.
 Thompson quickly put the money to good use by buying a ticket to Los Cabos.

-See if you are owed one of the 1,251 refunds left by clicking here.
 The refunds are broken up into three categories: 1) property tax refunds, 2) money from countywide departments, and 3) superior court exhibit money.
 Our website has instructions on how to file a claim for each type.

 “My office is usually taking tax payments from property owners, so it’s nice to be giving back the money for a change,” said McAllister.
 “Only 60 people have filed claims, so the majority of the money will be rolled into the County’s general fund if it’s not claimed soon.”